hellowearemito/yii2-coding-standards/README.md

 * `ViewsMixed`: for view files, allows both curly braces and alternate syntax.
 * `Others`: for other files, such as configuration files and migration classes.

-These standards are based on PSR2 and Yii 2's coding standard, with some additions and improvements.
+These standards are based on PSR-12, with some additions and improvements.

 The `Views` standards disable some rules that cause problems when mixing php with html, and therefore cannot fully check view files and cannot fix all problems in them,